Achyranthes bidentata

 During the Chinese Liang Dynasty, Achyranthes bidentata was used for its abortion effectiveness.
 Chinese folk doctors would take the juices of crushed up Achyranthes bidentata and insert them into the vagina to induce abortion.
+This abortive technique was common among folk medicine practitioners in southern China during the Republican period.

 Achyranthes bidentata is now used for other things such as osteoperosis and arthritis, and known for its anti-inflammatory effects.

 Root

-The root of this plant is known as Achyranthis Radix [Or AR in short].
+The root of this plant is known as Achyranthis Radix [or AR in short].